-- Traffic analytics helps to detect modern ransomware strains, yet this method has a high false positive rate, which may cause downtime and, accordingly, the disruption of business operations.
+- Traffic analytics can detect modern ransomware strains.
+However, this method often has a high false positive rate.
+This can lead to system downtime, disrupting business operations.

 - Detection by file behavior is accurate and detects even the most recent ransomware strains.
 However, an attack is detected only after some files are encrypted.

-“If all of them have downsides, is there a best detection technique?” you may ask.
+“If all of them have downsides, you may ask, is there a single best threat detection technique?”
 In our opinion, ransomware detection by file behavior is the best technique.
 Here’s why: